-BLF Press is an author-centered independent, Black feminist press dedicated to amplifying the work of women of color.
-Our goal for this press is to create a space for forward thinking, creative women of exceptional talent.
-We embrace difference, and envision BLF Press as an outlet for the expression of various types of writing that amplifies the experiences of women of color in the United States.
+BLF Press is an independent Black feminist press dedicated to amplifying the work of women of color.
+We strive to create a space for forward thinking, creative women of exceptional talent.
+We embrace difference, and envision BLF Press as an outlet for the expression of various types of writing that exemplify the experiences of women of color in the United States.

-Founder and Publisher: S. (Stephanie) Andrea Allen, Ph.D., is a native southerner and out Black lesbian writer, scholar, and educator.
-She founded BLF Press in 2014 while she was still in graduate school, realizing that the challenges that women faced in regards to publishing still existed, (lack of diversity in publishing; the [false] notion that lesbian literature was now “mainstream;” lack of access to agents, editors, and other publishing professionals; and more than anything, the notion that our stories were somehow unworthy or had no literary merit), and decided that she could could do something about that.
+Stephanie Andrea Allen, Ph.D., is a native southerner and out Black lesbian writer, scholar, and educator.
+She founded BLF Press in 2014 while she was still in graduate school, realizing that the challenges that women faced in regards to publishing still existed, (lack of diversity in publishing; the [false] notion that lesbian literature was now “mainstream;” lack of access to agents, editors, and other publishing professionals; and more than anything, the notion that our stories were somehow unworthy or had no literary merit), and decided that she could do something about that.

 Stephanie recently co-founded the Black Lesbian Literary Collective, a not-for-profit collective collaborative focused on creating a nurturing and sustainable environment for Black lesbian and queer women of color writers.